wgsquayson/ProductHunter/README.md

   - run the command `npx uri-scheme open "producthunter://" --platform`, where `platform` must be replaced with `ios` or `android`.
   - For example: `npx uri-scheme open "producthunter://" --ios`
 - to open a specific product,
-  - get an product id on the [api page](https://dummyjson.com/docs/products#products-all) (click on "Show Output" to see some products in the "Get all products" section),
+  - get an product id on the [api page](https://dummyjson.com/docs/products#products-all) (click on "Show Output" to see some products in the "Get all products" section)
   - and run the command `npx uri-scheme open "producthunter://productDetails/id" --platform`, with `id` being the id of the product you picked and again with platform being either `ios` or `android`.
-  - For example `npx uri-scheme open "producthunter://productDetails/1" --ios`
+  - For example: `npx uri-scheme open "producthunter://productDetails/1" --ios`

 ### How to test push notifications